johnbrumley/desma158/day-4.md

 ---

 [![](https://lh6.googleusercontent.com/6S-deENPtJMLCMIo66b09I3F8lYeiSw-2p48eI-dN-N40VXvA5T_DRR_Ggp1i6spsucLsA1rfrfSyhNAmC5mSovJQDkOUqsfnm3e9IT0D2jRgDx_FSCk1_ZTKcbpfHgkIt_rdipqD-HpZ3qbeEFX7gc)](https://youtu.be/CvlbZwoWMgA)
 [Marble Madness](https://youtu.be/CvlbZwoWMgA)

+# Homeplay Presentations

+upload to gdrive or pass around HDMI?
+- could upload to the drive while I talk about building and submitting project 1
 # Notes on Project 1

 ## Things to remember for your build / exporting

-Check the how to submit projects page on the website: [https://classes.dma.ucla.edu/Spring23/158/?page_id=26](https://classes.dma.ucla.edu/Spring23/158/?page_id=26)
+Check the how to submit projects page on the website: [How To Submit Projects](how-to-submit-projects.md)

-Check out last quarter’s roll-a-ball : [https://classes.dma.ucla.edu/Winter23/158/index.php/project-1-submissions/](https://classes.dma.ucla.edu/Winter23/158/index.php/project-1-submissions/)

-Remember that you need to zip all the files together for the Windows build to run on other computers.
+Remember that you need to zip all the files together for the Windows build to run on other computers:

 ![](https://lh5.googleusercontent.com/PLrhSXHMYkcBBPb0JfyJas_y88NPAJw01YtaNfKN1qqV0urvYbwaxBORzdavgKMLtftpZRMdQTp_LmetfhhX9rxHhrORKGuX923CoMBdQkouXvRjPU_htcZZVHeodkFnXz35syY8BILoe64a1MZ8ZRM)
+The exe file will not run without all of the other files and folders.
 ## For Mac Users

 If you’re on a Mac and didn’t add the Windows build when installing Unity.
 You can download and add it through Unity Hub

 ![](https://lh4.googleusercontent.com/Uuj6BLzAKub7Dbm0F6GWCbibsv0Fv0AXuQrTCyr4Emb6Ox0UeHntW0IP85SKsLh_ZzM15cRIVQb-7dgzkSaen5nJeEH22QBmyZuBWyGNczw6Ii-kgDOz-HJXfyvDvkrDjjBl_1xXD6zzju1Csv8h6qM)

 Select the “Add modules” button, scroll through the modules to find and add:

-Windows Build Support (Mono)
+**Windows Build Support (Mono)**

-You might need to close and reopen your project for the “Windows” option to appear in the Target Platform dropdown.
+You might need to close and reopen your project for the “Windows” option to appear in the Target Platform dropdown in Build Settings.

 # UI System Basics